Form Analytics in the web application helps you monitor how customers interact with your online form.

 You can view the experiment created in the Forms list view with the status as ‘Running’.

 To capture website visitors, install the web application's JS code to the <head> element of your web page.
-Go to Admin Settings > Tracking Code for Marketing to copy the code
+Go to Admin Settings > CRM Tracking Code to copy the code

 If there are specific pages for the experiment to run on, click the URL TARGETING section to configure them.